xpring-eng/xpring4j/README.md

 ### XrpPayIdClient

-`XrpPayIdClient` can resolve addresses on the XRP Ledger network.
+`XRPPayIDClient` can resolve addresses on the XRP Ledger network.
 The class always coerces returned addresses into an X-Address.
 (See https://xrpaddress.info/)

 ```java
 XRPLNetwork xrpNetwork = XRPLNetwork.MAIN;